borbelyattila11/3D-Computer-Vision/topics/[ 7 ] Plane-plane homography.md

   1
 \end{bmatrix} $$

-where \(H\) is a 3x3 matrix defined up to a scale factor.
+where $$H$$ is a $$3 \times 3$$ matrix defined up to a scale factor.
 It can be estimated if you have at least four pairs of corresponding points between the two planes.

 ## Steps to Compute Plane-to-Plane Homography
 1. **Collect Point Correspondences**: Identify at least four points on the plane in one image and their corresponding locations in the other image.